jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

   4. Rule `split_feature_counts_table`: split the featureCounts table to make a single table for each MAG, in case helpful.
   5. Rule `summarize_gene_counts`: touch an empty output file to signify that all steps are complete.

-### Run notes
+### Post-run analysis
-The above ATLAS code is a streamlined version of the code that was used to analyze the data.
-Here I note a few important points about the actual data analysis that was performed:

-- The QC read counts to each metatranscriptome failed to generate during the ATLAS run, like was mentioned above for the metagenome ATLAS run.
-I counted the number of QC reads for each metatranscriptome after the ATLAS run and then created a `read_counts_QC.tsv` file with format matching the typical report file output by ATLAS.
-If you run the commands like shown above, though, you should generate `read_counts.tsv` without issue.
+In order to calculate read mapping statistics needed for Figure 3a, I had to do a couple analyses outside of ATLAS.

+Firstly, in my case, the `read_counts.tsv` file failed to generate during the ATLAS run.
+This was a simple mistake on my end and should not happen in your case if you run the code as presented above.
+I had to manually generate that file by counting the number of entries in the QC-processed metatranscriptome files.
+I summarized these counts in `read_counts_QC.tsv` (provided in the `summary` folder), which mimics the format of the real `read_counts.tsv` file.

-- The `raw_counts_genomes.tsv` file also not auto-generated as part of the maprna rule.
-I manually generated that by summarizing the mapped reads against each contig using the BAM files output by ATLAS and then summing those counts for the MAGs those contigs belonged to.
-Specifically, I ran the following code:
+Secondly, the `raw_counts_genomes.tsv` file is not auto-generated as part of the maprna rule.
+I manually generated that file by counting the mapped reads against each contig, based on the BAM files output by ATLAS.
+I then summed those counts for each MAG.
+The code to do this analysis is actually fairly simple:
 ```bash
 cd lake_metatranscriptomes/genomes/alignments
 mkdir -p summarize_genome_counts